Path-of-Terraria/wiki-content/home.md

 ### Bossing & Progression
 - [Boss](/Bossing) progression has been **fully reworked**.
-- Shifts progression to emphasize difficulty scaling and power level scaling.
+- All bosses are now done in Domains custom to their theme/design.
 <br>

 ### Fully Customizable Passive Tree & Skill Tree's